cf-convention/cf-conventions/CONTRIBUTING.md

 They are intended to support your work and not to constrict you; if at any time you find them difficult to follow, please ask for help.
 Your contribution is valuable and the community will be happy to give a hand.

+This document is long, but it's not all immediately relevant when starting a proposal for changing the conventions, so please don't feel obliged to read it all at the outset.
+The most relevant parts are about the categories of changes in the [first section](#rules), the opening paragraphs of the [section on enhancements](#enhancement_rules), its subsections on the [way the discussion is run](#conduct) and [how it reaches a conclusion](#conclusions), and the [section on correcting defects](#defect_rules).

 ## Contents

 * [Rules for Changes to the CF Conventions](#rules)